Analysing quantum systems with randomised measurements

 \subsection{Guaranteed violation for partial randomness}

 It was observed that partial local alignment can lead to a significant increase in the probability of violation, culminating in the \textit{guaranteed violation}, i.e.~cases for which $\mathcal{P}_V = 100\%$ (apart from trivial cases when, e.g. all measurement directions are the same).
-Under suitable conditions, it is robust against noise and experimental deficiencies~\cite{shadbolt_guaranteed_2012}.
+Under suitable conditions, the guaranteed violation is robust against noise and experimental deficiencies~\cite{shadbolt_guaranteed_2012}.